iterative/dvc.org/content/docs/command-reference/commit.md

 ## Examples

-Let's employ a simple <abbr>workspace</abbr> with some data, code, ML models, pipeline stages, such as the <abbr>DVC project</abbr> created in our [Get Started](/doc/tutorials/get-started) section.
+Let's employ a simple <abbr>workspace</abbr> with some data, code, ML models, pipeline stages, such as the <abbr>DVC project</abbr> created for the [Get Started](/doc/tutorials/get-started).
 Then we can see what happens with `git commit` and `dvc commit` in different situations.

 <details>